sandeepmerutha/hello-world/README.md

 # hello-world
-hello friends this  may hello world reposatry
+hello friends this  my hello world reposatry and i am new here